Jackson00Han/Jackson00Han.github.io/_pages/cv.md

 {% include base_path %}

 Hello!
-I'm Jackson Han, Chinese name: 韩善忠 (Hán Shànzhōng), a PhD graduate in theoretical physics, specializing in black holes, general relativity, and quantum field theory.
+I'm Jackson Han, Chinese name: 韩善忠 (Hán Shànzhōng), I hold a PhD in theoretical physics, specializing in machine learning, black holes, general relativity, and quantum field theory.
 Currently, I work as a Machine Learning Engineer and Data Scientist, driven by a passion for integrating cutting-edge technology to make a positive impact on our society.

 ![]({{ base_path }}/images/me.jpg){: .align-center}